 N-nitroso agents are cancer-causing substances believed to be responsible for some of the adverse side effects of sausage consumption.
 Sodium nitrite is used as an additive for three reasons.
 These are to maintain the color of the meat, inhibit the growth of bacteria and increase the flavor by suppressing fat oxidation.
 Related compounds such as nitrate and nitrite may also exist in other foods.
 Nitrate, for example, is found in some foods at relatively severe levels and can even be beneficial to health.

 Heterocyclic amines are a class of chemical compounds that occur when fish and meat are cooked at high temperatures, such as frying or grilling.
 This problem is not limited to processed meat, such as sausages.
 But in sausages, significant amounts are found.
 HCAs cause cancer when given to animals in large proportions.
 In general, these rates are much higher than those typically found in the human diet.
 However, many observational studies in humans show that eating well-made sausages can increase the risk of breast, colon, and prostate cancer at a high rate.

 Sausage Contains Sodium Chlorite

-Processed meat products, such as sausages, are extremely high in sodium chloride, which is also commonly referred to as table salt.
+Processed meat products, such as sausages, are incredibly high in sodium chloride, commonly referred to as table salt.
 Salt has been included in food products as a preservative for thousands of years.
 However, salt is most often used to improve the taste.
-Although sausage is not a single food that can also be high in salt, it can greatly contribute to the salt intake rate of many people.
-Excessive salt consumption may play a role in heart disease, especially in those with high blood pressure called hypertension, which is sensitive to Salt.
+Although sausage is not a single food that can also be high in salt, it can significantly contribute to the salt intake rate of many people.
+Excessive salt consumption may play a role in heart disease, especially in those with high blood pressure called hypertension, sensitive to salt.
 Although salt is thrown into sausages to improve the taste, the consumption of this food should be limited.